 If you have a gas fireplace, it is generally recommended that you turn off your pilot light if the system will be out of use for a few months.
 Firstly, a pilot light does cost you a bit of money, even if the fireplace is not in use.
 The second concern is that of safety.
 An active flame, no matter how small, is always at least a minor risk, and it never hurts to reduce that risk.
 Thirdly, during the heat of summer, the last thing you want is extra heat in your home, even if it’s the small amount produced by a pilot light!

 Hire a Professional Chimney Sweep in Apex!

 It’s important to note that, while you can perform simple surface cleaning and ash removal yourself, it’s no substitute for a professional chimney cleaning.
 A professional chimney sweep removes dangerous creosote deposits or other corrosive materials left in your flue, so that they do not become a fire or carbon monoxide habit.
 Creosote can also become very smelly during the heat of summer, and the smell can be hard to get out of your furniture and other belongings!
-If you need a chimney cleaning or inspection in Apex, call our CSIA-certified chimney sweeps today to get a free service estimate.
+If you need a chimney cleaning or inspection in Apex, call our CSIA-certified chimney sweeps today to get a service estimate.